 Interestingly, we found that autocratic leadership was expected similarly of men and women and that female autocratic leaders were evaluated similarly or in one instance even more effective than male autocratic leaders.
-Like Luthar (1996) we did not observe the expected penalization effect of autocratic leadership on evaluations of female leaders (Eagly et al., 1992).
+Like Luthar (1996), we did not observe the expected penalization effect of autocratic leadership on evaluations of female leaders (Eagly et al., 1992).
 Schaumberg and Flynn (2016) also found mixed evaluations of dominant female leaders with no or weak backlash effects.
 Further, they found that self-reliant female leaders were evaluated more positively than self-reliant male leaders because they were perceived to be similarly competent but more communal.
-This means that women are not necessarily penalized for showing agentic behaviors, and in some cases may even be rewarded for it.
+This means that women are not necessarily penalized for showing agentic behaviours and in some cases may even be rewarded for it (i.e., they may receive an agency-bonus).

-In our study, female autocratic leaders were not perceived as lower on communality than male autocratic leaders.
+In line with this, female autocratic leaders were not perceived as lower on communality than male autocratic leaders.
 This finding may be seen as tentative evidence of an assimilation effect.
 Assimilation theory suggests that people perceive information confirming their preexisting beliefs as more convincing than disconfirming information (Munro & Ditto, 1997).
 Female autocratic leaders may have been perceived at least partly congruent with the stereotype of women being communal.
-Alternatively, from the perspective of expectancy violation theory (Prentice & Carranza, 2004), the agentic behavior of female autocratic leaders may not have been perceived as a negative violation, but rather as a positive effort to overcome stereotypes.
+Alternatively, from the perspective of expectancy violation theory (Prentice & Carranza, 2004), the agentic behaviour of female autocratic leaders may not have been perceived as a negative violation (and it may not have led to an implied communality deficit, Heilman & Okimoto, 2007).
+It may rather have been perceived as a positive effort to overcome stereotypes.
+In line with this, we found that women showing low levels of autocratic leadership were evaluated as less agentic than men.
 Female autocratic leaders may have exceeded their agency requirement, which then heightened their evaluations of effectiveness and promotability, which was not the case for male autocratic leaders.